lshiffer/apm_agent/README.md

 -  ```/server/index.js```

 Starts the server.
-The socket and host port are currently hard-coded here 3200 and 3100.
-These can be adjusted (or better, replace with environment variables as to adjust these here, an update is also required in /classes/Measure.js and /public/scripts/main.js!).
+The socket and host port are set by default to 3200 and 3100.
+These can be adjusted by changing their values in ```.env```.

 -  ```/server/views/```